-- Children need encouragement, approval and kind words in order for positive behaviours to be reinforced. - Staff will control situations assertively and calmly, using appropriate and respectful tone and volume, allowing children to make the right choice, or consequently, move down on the behaviour system. - Clear consequences are in place, and explained to children. - Expectations are communicated clearly and school boundaries will be applied consistently and clearly. - We encourage, model and expect respectful behaviour from all members of Bishop King School.
+- Children need encouragement, approval and kind words in order for positive behaviours to be reinforced. - Staff will control situations assertively and calmly, using appropriate and respectful tone and volume, allowing children to make the right choice, or consequently, move down on the behaviour system. - Clear consequences are in place, and explained to children. - Expectations are communicated clearly, and school boundaries will be applied consistently and clearly with reasonable adjustments for SEND pupils. - We encourage, model and expect respectful behaviour from all members of Bishop King School.